learn2therm/PairProphet/docs/Contents/Code_of_Conduct.rst

 | **Attribution**
 ****************

-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at `https://www.contributor-covenant.org/version/2/0/code_of_conduct.html`_
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available `here <https://www.contributor-covenant.org/version/2/0/code_of_conduct.html>`_

 Community Impact Guidelines were inspired by Mozilla's code of conduct enforcement ladder.

-For answers to common questions about this code of conduct, see the FAQ at `https://www.contributor-covenant.org/faq`_.
-Translations are available at `https://www.contributor-covenant.org/translations`_
+For answers to common questions about this code of conduct, see the FAQ `here <https://www.contributor-covenant.org/faq>`_.
+Translations are available `here <https://www.contributor-covenant.org/translations>`_